spring-guides/gs-spring-boot/README.md

 2. **Package and Directory Structure**
    - Created the base package `com.planespotter` and relevant sub-packages for domain, application, and infrastructure layers.
+   - Removed any remnants of the old `com.example` package.

 3. **Java File Placeholders**
    - Created empty Java files with package declarations as placeholders for future implementation.